-1Will I lose hair after transplant
+1Will I lose the transplanted hair after transplant

 2What is hair transplant

 This is a surgical procedure in which hair is removed from one area of the head and implanted into another.
 Hair is taken from the back and sides of the head – which is known as the ‘donor site’ and is then inserted into the bald area of the head – known as the ‘recipient site’.
 It involves the harvesting of units of hair follicles or small grafts which are then placed in the area of the scalp where there is hair loss.
 These follicles will grow new hair over a period of a few months.

 3Am I suitable candidate for hair transplant surgery?

 If you have noticed that you have a significant amount of hair loss then you may be a candidate for a hair transplant.
 Those people who are very young orin the early stages of hair loss are usually advised to wait until this has advanced further.
 A hair specialist would monitor the progress of the hair loss until it reaches a stage that treatment is needed.
 They usually consider someone with five years of male pattern baldness or a Type 3 or more on the Norwood scale.
 If you are suffering from male pattern baldness then be aware that this is irreversible even if you undergo surgery.
 It will not ‘cure’ the problem of baldness so you may require several sessions in order to hide the bald area.
 Your surgeon will discuss this further with you.

 This depends upon the type of procedure and the extent of the hair loss.
 Some procedures can take as little as three hours whereas others as much as ten hours.
 Some patients require more than one session so you could be looking at 1-2 days of treatment (@ 8 hours per day)